Straight umbilical cord implies, as the name suggests, an umbilical cord with no coils.

 Treatment and prognosis

-Some studies suggest that presence of non coiled umbilical cord places the fetus at a higher risk.
+Some studies suggest that the presence of non-coiled umbilical cord places the fetus at a higher risk.
 It also suggests that the structural ability to resist external compressive forces is reduced 1.